Radiative corrections to the $R$ and $R^2$ invariants from torsion fluctuations on maximally symmetric spaces: Heat kernel integration of torsion fluctuations

 Therefore, in the present case the mapping between the coefficients is

 In four dimensions and on maximally symmetric spaces, the logarithmically divergent part of the effective action for such kind of operators acting on $2$-forms becomes

 The result for the integration over $2$-forms is obtained by plugging in the coefficients and taking $d=4$, see Eqs.\ \eqref{eq:coefficients-1+-first} and \eqref{eq:coefficients-1+-second}.
 The final form of the second Seeley-DeWitt coefficient for the $1^+$-sector is found by taking into account the contributions from vectors and scalars, as well as zero-modes, see Eq.\ \eqref{eq:formal-trace-2forms}.
-Thus, using the results of the App.\ \ref{sect:appendix-1loop}, we find

-The last step of the computation is provided by expressing the $\sigma_i$ coefficients in terms of the coupling constants that enter the Lagrangian \eqref{eq:Lagrangian}.
+Thus, using the results of the App.\ \ref{sect:appendix-1loop}, we find { } The last step of the computation is provided by expressing the $\sigma_i$ coefficients in terms of the coupling constants that enter the Lagrangian \eqref{eq:Lagrangian}.
 Will not write such an expression here since it is very lengthy, but we report in the App.\ \ref{sect:appendix-1loop}.

 After having outlined the recipe of functional integration over transverse fields on maximally symmetric spaces, we turn to the final result that stems form adding up the contributions of all the spin-parity sectors.